 In Amman's major districts:

-Loans to the construction industry have been rising.
-In March 2017, the total amount of credit to construction surged 16% to JOD6.15 billion (US$8.66 billion) over the same period last year, according to the Central Bank of Jordan.
+One factor that limits Jordanians buying homes is high mortgage rates.
+Arab Bank, Jordan's largest regional bank, charges a lending rate of 7.5% per annum.
+Yet loans to the construction industry have been rising.
+In April 2018, the total amount of credit to construction rose by 8.76% to JOD 6.74 billion (US$ 9.51 billion) over the same period last year, based on the figures from the Central Bank of Jordan.

 Foreigners are allowed to buy property in Jordan, provided Jordan and the buyer's country of residence have a reciprocal relationship, and that the approval of the Cabinet (Council of Ministers) is obtained.
 Foreigners can only sell the property five years after acquisition.
 Most properties for rent and for sale can be found in Amman, Jordan's capital city.